 The title just about says it all really: Wells Fargo (WFC) stock looks pretty darn cheap right now.
-The San Francisco-based bank has lost over 50% of its value since the start of the year.
-Truth be told, I actually thought that it was a bargain back then too!
-Anyway, the S&P 500 is now only down around 11% in 2020 – just to put Wells’ struggle into some context.
+The San Francisco-based bank has lost over 50% of its value since the start of the year, and I actually thought that it was a bargain back then too!
+Anyway, the S&P 500 is now only down around 11% in 2020, just to put Wells’ struggle into some context.

 The bank obviously faces a litany of issues, of which the coronavirus downturn is front and center.
 It recorded a $4,000m provision expense for bad debt in 1Q20, up around $3,200m on last year.
 Net charge-offs in the quarter came in at $940m, up $245m on last year.
 That pretty much tells you what you need to know.
 The bank – like all of its peers – is setting aside a lot of money for bad debt ($3,100m in 1Q20 alone, above and beyond its actual net charge-offs).

 What else has gone wrong here?
 Well, interest rates heading south again is having an impact.
 It has other revenue sources, though clearly it makes a chunk of its money from net interest income.
 Suffice to say, that will come under pressure from lower rates.
 The other thing I’d touch on again briefly is the bank’s legal woes.
 I covered that a few months back so won’t rehash it, but the associated costs as well as the asset cap have clearly weighed on profit here.

 For the most part, the above issues are not confined to Wells Fargo.
 They are simply a feature of being a bank, and we know banks are cyclical beasts.
 On that basis, I’d ask two questions of a potential investment in Wells Fargo stock right now.